 For Water and Dex groups that will complete their pregnancy and deliver their pups, they will have ad libitum access to normal chow diet and water during lactation.
 Males will be removed from the cage after a copulatory plug is detected to minimize male exposure to treatment and to better detect potential miscarriages.
 Dams from all groups will undergo body mass assessment three times weekly using magnetic resonance to assess body composition.
 Water and food intake will be recorded weekly.
-For groups that will be sacrificed prior to delivery (E14.5 and E17.5), placental and fetal extractions will occur midgestation at E14.5 or late gestation at E17.5.
+For groups that will be sacrificed prior to delivery (E14.5), placental and fetal extractions will occur midgestation at E14.5.
 Briefly, the dams will be anesthetized using a vaporizer during the placental and fetal extraction.
 Litter size will be determined per dam and will account for potential resorbed placentas.
 Placental and fetal weights will be collected.
 Placentas will be snap frozen in liquid nitrogen while some will be embedded in paraffin for histology.
 Molecular studies on placental samples will be conducted to determine protein expression.

 For the groups that will deliver their pups at E21.5, survival and birth rates will be noted.
 Pups will be sexed and culled to 2 at PND2.5.
 The offspring will be weighed at PND0.5, PND7.5, 14.5, 16.5, and at 21.5.
 Pups will be weaned based on sex and treatment group.
 The weaned pups will have ad libitum access to normal chow diet and water.
 Their water and food intake will be assessed weekly.
 They will further undergo body composition analysis by echoMRI at weaning and weekly thereafter.
 To assess offspring HPA axis activity, retro-orbital bleeds will be done to collect blood followed by sacrifice and tissue collection of fat pads 3 days later.
 Offspring fat pads (gWAT and iWAT) will be collected and weighed to determine adiposity.

-To determine if the effects of Dexamethasone exposure on the placenta and the fetus can be rescued using a placenta-specific glucocorticoid receptor (GR) knockout (KO) model.
-To isolate placental from fetal and maternal glucocorticoid signaling, our knockout model will ablate GR conditionally in the placenta.
+To determine if the effects of dexamethasone exposure on the placenta and the fetus can be rescued using a placenta-specific glucocorticoid receptor (GR) knockout (KO) model.
+To isolate placental from fetal and maternal glucocorticoid signaling, our knockout model will ablate GR conditionally in the placenta, to my knowledge the first time such a model has been generated.
 To generate the GR-KO, we will use the Cre-loxP recombination technology.
-Female mice withF flanked exon 2 of Nr3c1 will be crossed with a male having placental driver Cyp19a1-CreTg/+ (Wieczorek et al., 2019) to avoid ablation of GR in female tissue.
+We will leverage the fact that placental tissue is primarily fetal derived, so the genotype of the offspring will dictate the genotype of most of the placenta.
+First, female mice with homozygously flanked exon 2 of Nr3c1 will be crossed with a male having placental driver Cyp19a1-CreTg/+ (Wieczorek et al., 2019).
 This cross will be generated as depicted in Figure 1.
-Briefly, the parental strains for this experiment will be male Tsc1 +/+; Cyp19a1-Cre Tg/+ crossed with female Tsc1 fl/fl ; Cyp19a1-Cre +/+.
-This cross will yield a combination of knockout Tsc1 fl/fl; Cyp19a1-CreTg/+ , conditionally heterozygous Tsc1 fl/+; Cyp19a1-CreTg/+ , or wild-type Tsc1 fl/fl ; Cyp19a1-Cre +/+ (no Cre transgene) at an expected ratio of 1:2:5 with the knockout and wild-type animals only being used for further breeding.
+Briefly, the parental strains for this experiment will be male Nr3c1 +/+; Cyp19a1-Cre Tg/+ crossed with female Nr3c1 fl/fl ; Cyp19a1-Cre +/+.
+This cross will yield a combination of knockout Tsc1 fl/fl; Cyp19a1-CreTg/+ , conditionally heterozygous Nr3c1 fl/+; Cyp19a1-CreTg/+ , and wild-type Nr3c1 fl/fl ; Cyp19a1-Cre +/+ (no Cre transgene) at an expected ratio of 1:2:5 with the knockout and wild-type animals only being used for further breeding.
 The offspring generated from the next generation will all have the floxed allele with the Cre (KO) or without (WT).
 The offspring generated from the last breed will either be WT with intact placentas or knockout with placental KO and a phenotypically WT embryo.

 The dams with GR-KO will be treated with Dexamethasone similar to the previous groups in cohorts A and B to determine placental, embryonic and offspring function and growth.